derickayala25/osticket-prereqs/README.md

 <b>Double-click on the “php-8.3.20-nts-Win32-vs16-x64” zipped folder, select all the files and copy them (by right-clicking inside the window, clicking OK on the Windows Security window pop-up, and clicking on Copy), open the PHP folder on the C drive and paste the contents of the “php-8.3.20-nts-Win32-vs16-x64” folder inside it.
 You can close the “php-8.3.20-nts-Win32-vs16-x64” folder.</b></br><br/>

-<b>Install Visual C++ Redistributable by going to https://www.microsoft.com/en-us/download/details.aspx?id=48145, clicking on Download and selecting vc_redist.x64.exe.</b></br><br/>
+<b>Install Visual C++ Redistributable by going to https://www.microsoft.com/en-us/download/details.aspx?id=48145, clicking on Download, selecting vc_redist.x64.exe, and clicking on Download.</b></br><br/>

-<b>Install VisualStudioSetup -> In the Workloads section select Data storage and processing ->
+<b>Install VisualStudioSetup by going to https://visualstudio.microsoft.com/ and clicking on Download Visual Studio.
+Double-click the VisualStudioSetup file.
+In the Workloads section, under Other toolsets, select Data storage and processing.
+Click Install.
+Once it finishes installing, close the Visual Studio 2022 windows.</b></br><br/>

-<b>Install MySQL 9.2.0 (mysql-9.2.0-winx64.msi).
-Select “Typical” on the “Choose SetupType” section -> click on the “Launch MySQL Instance Configuration Wizard” box BEFORE clicking “Finish” -> Standard Configuration -> In the “Please set the security options" choose a username and password</b></br><br/>
+<b>Install MySQL 9.2.0 by going to https://dev.mysql.com/downloads/mysql/, selecting Windows (x86, 64-bit), MSI Installer, clicking on "No thanks, just start my download".
+Double-click the mysql-9.2.0-winx64 file in your Downloads folder.
+Select “Typical” on the “Choose SetupType” section, click “Finish”.
+In the "MySQL Configurator" window, click Next until you get to the "Accounts and Roles" section.
+Use the word "root" as the password.
+Click Next until you get to the "Apply Configuration" section, once there click "Execute".
+Once that's done, click Next and then Finish. -> Standard Configuration -> In the “Please set the security options" choose a username and password</b></br><br/>

 <b>Open IIS as an Admin (Type “iis” in the Start Menu and select “Run as administrator”)</b></br><br/>

 <b>Register PHP from within IIS (PHP Manager -> C:\PHP\php-cgi.exe) -> Double-click on the “PHP Manager” icon inside the “Internet Information Services (IIS) Manager” window -> Click on the “Register new PHP version” link -> A window will open.
-Click on the three dots (...) -> Navigate to the PHP folder (C drive, PHP) -> Double-click the “php-cgi” file and click OK</b></br><br/>
+Click on the three dots (...) -> Double-click on the PHP folder (C drive, PHP) -> Double-click the “php-cgi” file and click OK</b></br><br/>

 <b>Reload IIS (Open IIS, Stop and Start the server) -> In the “Internet Information Services (IIS) Manager” window, click on the 	“osTicket-vm...” name on the left side under “Connections” and you'll see a right side panel open that says “Manage Server” -> There you will have the option to “Restart”, “Start” or “Stop” the server -> You can also right-click on the “osTicket-vm...” name and start or stop there.</b>.</br><br/>

-<b>Unzip “osTicket-v1.18.2.zip” and copy the “upload” folder into “c:\inetpub\wwwroot” -> Within “c:\inetpub\wwwroot”, rename “upload” to “osTicket”</b></br><br/>
+<b>Download osTicket by going to https://osticket.com/ -> Get Started -> Download the Open Source file -> select an osTicket Core version, click Next Step -> select your desired language, click Next Step -> you can skip the plug ins -> No Thanks. -> Unzip “osTicket-v1.18.2.zip” and copy the “upload” folder into “c:\inetpub\wwwroot” -> Within “c:\inetpub\wwwroot”, rename “upload” to “osTicket”</b></br><br/>

 <b>Reload IIS (Open IIS, Stop and Start the server) -> Make sure you open IIS as Administrator</b></br><br/>